Log configuration and usage for Supply Chain Security Tools - Store

 • If the endpoint includes query or path parameters, it outputs a Request parameters line.
 This line logs the parameters passed in the request.
 This line is shown at the default verbosity level.

 • If the endpoint takes in a request body, it outputs a Request body line.
-This line outputs the entire request body as a string.
+This line shows the entire request body as a string.
 This line is shown at the debug verbosity level.

 • When the endpoint returns a response, it outputs a Request response line.
 This line is shown at the default verbosity level.